bootstrap-vue/bootstrap-vue/src/components/table/README.md

-`<b-table>` automatically tracks/controls it's `busy` state when items provider functions are used, however it also provides a `busy` prop that can be used either to override the inner `busy` state, or to monitor `<b-table>`'s current busy state in your application using the 2-way `.sync` modifier.
+`<b-table>` automatically tracks/controls it's `busy` state when items provider functions are used, however it also provides a `busy` prop that can be used either to override the inner `busy` state, or to monitor `<b-pagination>`'s current busy state in your application using the 2-way `.sync` modifier.

 **Note:** in order to allow `<b-table>` fully track it's `busy` state, the custom items provider function should handle errors from data sources and return an empty array to `<b-table>`.